Ben Brown: Chef, loving uncle, 'champion of the people'

 "He was a free-spirited person," Perkins said.
 "His lifestyle was more acceptable and supported there."

 "I was kind of wild and having a hard time with myself," she said.
 Ben encouraged her to come out for a change of scene.
-She ended up staying for five years.
+She ended up staying five years.

 Perkins worked at MuliBen and spent a lot of time with her uncle.
 It was an important time in her life.